viatra/EMF-IncQuery-Addons/cep/README.md

 * refactor the examples plugin in a more lucid way
  * package/class naming, comments, etc
  * make sure every use case is properly presented
- * reuse the concepts of event-driven model transformations and the pattern language of IncQuery
 * implement the common event processing strategies: chronicle, recent, unrestricted
 * make the EventQueue thread-safe in order to enable higher performance via threading
 * enable definition of custom execution strategies